nttcom/ksot-website/content/en/docs/Getting started/_index.md

 Continue? (yes|no) yes
 ```

+For Kuesta to perform git-push and create pull-request, you need to prepare a GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (PAT) and provide it in the installation.
 Since PAT provided here is stored only in Secret resources on your local Kubernetes cluster, you can remove them safely and completely by [cleaning up your local cluster](/docs/getting-started/#clean-up).

 After running an installation script, you can see what is installed by running `kubectl` commands: